akruszewski/gibl/manuscript/chapter2.md

 1. `eqv?` - the same as `eq?`, except that also it can be used for primitive types (e.g. numbers, strings)
 1. `equal?` - the same as `eqv?`, except that also it can be used to check if the arguments have the same recursive structure (e.g. lists)

-Note that there's only one empty list `'()` in memory (actually the empty list doesn't exist in memory, but a pointer to the memory location 0 is considered as the empty list).
-This means that all three predicates will return true for checking an empty list against an empty list.
+Note that there's only one empty list `'()` in memory[^ch2n2], so all three predicates will return the same value when checking against empty lists.

 To show where `eq?` fails, we will introduce a new procedure `integer->char` that converts a number to a character.
 Here are some examples using `eq?`: